Panamanian cuisine: Drinks

-In Panama there were bars that catered to local businessmen, tourists and gamblers and some that were frequented by US military personnel.
+In Panama there were bars that catered to local businessmen, tourists and gamblers and some that were frequented by U.S. military personnel.
 The latter mostly had a reputation as "shot and beer" dives with unknown names.
 One of these bars, Kresch's Place, published a drink recipe book.
 Several of the drinks are named after bases, submarines, forts, ships and other military institutions.
 The "U.S.S.
 44 Special" was Old Tom gin, sloe gin and lime juice.
-The U.S.S.
-Mallard was aged rum (Panamanian, Venezuelan and Colombian), red vermouth, Bénédictine, absinthe, Angostura bitters garnished with lemon peel.
+The "U.S.S.
+Mallard" was aged rum (Panamanian, Venezuelan and Colombian), red vermouth, Bénédictine, absinthe, Angostura bitters garnished with lemon peel.
 The cover of the recipe book shows soldiers, sailors and an Army officer drinking.